MoseleyBioinformaticsLab/pdb_eda/README.rst

    * Biopython_ for creating and analyzing the `pdb_eda` atom objects.
    * pandas_ for calculating aggregated results.
    * numpy_ and scipy_ for mathmatical calculations.
+   * docopt_ for better command line interface.
+   * jsonpickle_ for formatted and reusable output.

 To install dependencies manually: